-No entrance fee is required to enter but a donation is recommended.
-The hours can vary so there is a chance that the cathedral will be closed.
+No entrance fee is required to enter, but a donation is recommended.
+The hours can vary, so there’s a chance that the cathedral will be closed.

 If the doors are not open, try visiting the Episcopal Museum next door.
 It’s part of the cathedral and includes a large collection of religious documents, art, and books.

 PRO TIP: Learn more about Hvar’s Old Town, including the cathedral, with a professional guide on the 2-hour Hvar City Small-Group Walking Tour!

 Discover the history of Hvar at the Benedictine Monastery

 Just a block from St. Stephen’s Cathedral, you’ll find another historic church.
 The Benedictine Monastery was built in the 15th century and was once a girls’ public school.
 It’s no longer a working monastery but does include a museum.

 The museum includes artwork from the nuns who ran the nursery school.
 It’s an interesting collection, especially after viewing the paintings housed in the other monastery and the cathedral.

 The monastery also has its own gift shop.
 The most popular items are lace decorations made from agave fibre.
 The nuns would make the lace by weaving fibres from dried agave leaves.
 The goods are expensive, but it’s a chance to pick up a few souvenirs.

 As with most of the places that you’ll visit in Hvar, the monastery closes at midday.
 If it’s closed, just stroll the town and see what else you can find.
 It’s hard to get lost as the hillside is always to your north and the sea to your south.